• About

 Common sources of irritants and allergens are smoke in the air, dust, pet food and straw, animals, mold in a damp room, and also chemical fumes from cleaning products.
 These can all be things we fail to register as possible causes of a cough, but each of these may be in our lives.

-Many people lower their household risks and improve the quality of their lives by investing in air filters for your home or workplace.
+Many people lower their household risks and improve the quality of their lives by investing in air filters for the home or workplace.
 You could also benefit from using damp cloths to clean surfaces instead of chemical-laden sprays and wipes.
 Doing this can help limit irritation and keep your lungs healthy.

 Do not underestimate how many chemicals are in the products we use.
 Keeping your home life as free from these as possible can aid some cough sufferers and help those with respiratory issues.